Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Still, the park has served an important role in conserving the wood and plains species of the American bison.
-Seeing herds of bison in the park is practically guaranteed, and the park is a short drive out of Edmonton.
+Seeing herds of bison in the park is practically guaranteed, and the park is a short drive out of Edmonton, and one of the most famous things to do there.
 It is also a dark sky preserve, perfect for spotting shooting stars or Northern Lights.

 9. Wood Buffalo National Park, AB and NWT